 INFO SONXPLUS: What exactly is high fidelity?

 This is the first in a series that will attempt to demystify the fascinating world of high-fidelity.
-Our approach will be simple in order to help, sometimes with real life examples, the how and why of designing high performance home audio equipment.
-High fidelity is the first of the five pillars of modern audiophile listening, the integrity of sound reproduction.
+My approach will be straightforward, using real-life examples to help explain the hows and whys of designing high-performance home audio equipment.
+High-fidelity is the first of the five pillars of successful audiophile listening: the integrity of sound reproduction.

-My aim will be to popularise while avoiding confusing the reader as unfortunately too many players in my industry do...
+My aim will be to make things easier to understand, while avoiding confusion, as too many people in my industry unfortunately do...

 In order to understand what happens when you listen to music, you need to know what the basis is.